rejackson73/remarks/Nomad/nomad_concepts_arch.md

 Let's review some terms and definitions regarding Nomad

 .smaller[
-* Nomad clusters consist of nodes running the Nomad binary, both Servers and Clients
+* Nomad .bold[Clusters] consist of nodes running the Nomad binary, both Servers and Clients
-* Servers provide the intelligence (scheduling, allocation) to the cluster
+* .bold[Servers] provide the intelligence (scheduling, allocation) to the cluster
-* Clients run the Nomad agent which registers with the server and executes local tasks.
+* .bold[Clients] run the Nomad agent which registers with the server and executes local tasks.
-* Jobs are submitted by users and represent the desired state of the associated workloads
+* .bold[Jobs] are submitted by users and represent the desired state of the associated workloads
-* Drivers are used by Nomad to execute tasks (i.e., Docker, QEMU, Java, etc.)
+* .bold[Drivers] are used by Nomad to execute tasks (i.e., Docker, Exec, Java, etc.)
-* Tasks are the smallest unit of work executed by task drivers ]
+* .bold[Tasks] are the smallest unit of work executed by task drivers ]

 ???
 Nomad operates as clusters of nodes, with anywhere from 3-5 server nodes, and an unconstrained number of client nodes.
 All nodes run the same Nomad binary.
 The Nomad server nodes provide the brains and intelligence to the cluster, performing all scheduling and allocations, while the clients execute the tasks as directed by the server cluster.
 Jobs are used to describe the desired state of the workloads.
 This is what the servers and clients work towards.
-Nomad also offers several drivers to help execute the defined tasks, getting the defined workloads into the desired state.
+Nomad also offers drivers for docker containers, java apps, and arbitrary executables to help execute the defined tasks, getting the defined workloads into the desired state.

 ---
+name:  More Nomad Terms
+# Nomad Terms (part 2)

+.smaller[
+* .bold[Task Groups] are groups of tasks (shocking) that must run together (can not be split across clients)
+* .bold[Allocations] are created by Nomad servers to map tasks, task groups, and jobs to client machines
+* Nomad performs .bold[Evaluations] whenever jobs or client states change to determine if allocations must be adjusted
+* Nomad maximizes resource utilization with a highly efficient .bold[Bin Packing] algorithm
+* .bold[Data Centers] are physical or logical groups of compute resources typically defined by cloud service providers
+* .bold[Regions] are Nomad logical constructs that may consist of multiple data centers enabling federation across client pools.
+]

+???
+As we discuss Nomad, there are other concepts and terms to be aware of.
+Task Groups are groups of tasks, as crazy as that may sound.
+What is important here is that the task groups must be run together, often colocated on the same client, which may be required for various architectural reasons.
+Nomad's main job is to perform Allocations, mapping tasks, task groups, and jobs to various client resources.
+These allocations are adjusted based on Nomad Evaluations that are performed whenever balance within the system is disrupted, either through adjustments to the job, and/or changes to the client availability.
+As evaluations and allocations are performed, Nomad uses a highly efficient bin packing algorithm to ensure that resource utilization is maximized across the client cluster.
+That cluster can consist of client nodes residing within a traditional data center, or across multiple data centers defined as a Nomad region.
+Utilizing regions enables service federation across multiple cloud providers or geographic areas without replicating data across all regions.

+---
 Name:  Nomad Layout and Comms
 # Nomad Communications
 .left-side[
 * 3-5 Server Nodes
-* Server Leaders Replicate to Followers
+* The Leader Replicates to Followers
-* Server Followers Send Request and Allocations to Server
+* Followers forward Allocations, Client Data, and Requests to Leader
-* Clients Communicate with Servers over RPC
+* Clients Communicate with all Servers over RPC
 ]
 .right-side[
     ![:scale 60%](https://www.nomadproject.io/assets/images/nomad-architecture-region-a5b20915.png)